megagosha/webserv/README.md

 headers and answer behaviors.
 * In the subject and the scale we will mention poll but you can use equivalent like select, kqueue, epoll.
 * It must be non-blocking and use only 1 poll (or equivalent) for all the IO between the client and the server (listens includes).
-3
-Webserv This is when you finally understand why a URL starts with HTTP
 * poll (or equivalent) should check read and write at the same time.
 * Your server should never block and the client should be bounce properly if necessary.
 * You should never do a read operation or a write operation without going through poll (or equivalent).